-Allowance for Loan Losses
+Allowance for Loan Losses (Allowance)

-The allowance for loan losses (allowance) is an estimate of loan losses inherent in the Credit Union's loan portfolio.
+The allowance is an estimate of loan losses inherent in the Credit Union's loan portfolio.
 The allowance is established through a provision for loan losses which is charged to expense.
 Loan losses are charged off against the allowance when the Credit Union determines the loan balance to be uncollectible.
 Cash received on previously charged-off amounts is recorded as a recovery to the allowance.